mjaschen/urlwatch-docker/README.md

 ### Change *cron* interval

-*urlwatch* runs once every 15 minutes with the provided default settings.
-It's possible to adjust that interval by editing the provided `crontab` file and mount in into the container.
+*urlwatch* runs once every 15 minutes by default.
+It's possible to change this interval by editing the provided `crontab` file and mounting it into the container.

-For running every hour instead of the default 15 minutes, change `crontab` as following:
+To run every hour instead of the default 15 minutes, change `crontab` as follows:

 ```crontab
 0 * * * * cd /data/urlwatch && urlwatch --verbose --urls urls.yaml --config urlwatch.yaml --hooks hooks.py --cache cache.db